ALI11IB/dataset-ingestion-challenge/PROJECT_OVERVIEW.md

 ## 🎯 Project Description

-This is a comprehensive full-stack web application designed to analyze and visualize air quality data.
-The system processes hourly air quality measurements from monitoring devices and provides interactive dashboards for data exploration and analysis.
+This is a high-performance, production-ready full-stack web application designed to analyze and visualize air quality data.
+The system processes hourly air quality measurements from monitoring devices and provides interactive dashboards with advanced filtering, pagination, and real-time statistics for comprehensive data exploration and analysis.

 ## 🏗️ Architecture Overview